DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1825

+-   Now `Jin` will sell `Volunteer Service Medallion`, this is to ensure that people with very bad luck can also obtain the item by exchanging it with `Paw Credit` which is obtainable from the `Pet Shelter Volunteer Shift AFK` activity.
+-   You can now recycle `Volunteer Service Medallion` using `Recycler` to get `Paw Credit`

+**Note: Since this feature is still in very beta stage, the specific stats can change base on player feedback and balance needs**

+-   Fixed issue with viewing other player's pet

 ### 0.1824

 ### Pet & Apartment System (Initial Beta, please report any bugs or suggestions to the Discord server)